schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: metrics

-		a list of all :class:`GSMetricValue` objects.
+		a dict of all :class:`GSMetricValue` objects.
+Keys are font.metrics[].id

-		:type: list
+		:type: dict

 		.. code-block:: python

-			for metric in Font.masters[0].metrics:
+			for metric in Font.metrics:
-			    if metric.metric.type == GSMetricsTypexHeight and metric.metric.filter is None:
+			    if metric.type == GSMetricsTypexHeight and metric.filter is None:
+			        metricValue = master.metricValues[metric.id]
-			        metric.position = 543
+			        metricValue.position = 543
-			        metric.overshoot = 17
+			        metricValue.overshoot = 17

-			# to add a new metric

-			metric = GSMetric(GSMetricsTypexHeight, )

 		.. versionadded:: 3